 Although I grew up in a really gay city (London, UK), my parents were extremely religious and loyal to the Greek Orthodox Church – a pretty awful institution that doesn’t have anything positive to say about our LGBTQ community.
 In addition, at that time in the UK, we had Thatcher’s “Section 28” law, which made it illegal to promote homosexuality in schools.
 This all left me with a really negative view about homosexuality.
 So, as a teenager, I thought the right thing to do was to suppress all the “feelings” I was experiencing towards men, and instead focus on liking/dating girls.

 It wasn’t until I went to university when things started to change.
 I did a Human Rights course as one of my law degree modules and had a brilliant tutor who I adored.
 In one class we covered the evolution of LGBTQ rights.
-As part of this, she “came out” to us, explaining that her sexuality was not a choice, in the same way a straight person never “chose” to be straight.
+As part of this, she “came out” to us, explaining that being gay was not a choice, in the same way a straight person never “chose” to be straight.

 This completely blew my mind!
 Someone I respected was not only an openly gay person, but she validated all those feelings I had towards men, which up until that moment I thought was an illness, something abnormal.

 Cut a long story short, soon after that class, I accepted the fact that I am a gay man and came out to myself.

 Need More Gay Travel Inspiration?

 Get in-depth gay travel guides, inspiring stories, savvy planning tips, and exclusive discounts on gay tours.
 No spam.
 Never.
 Not ever.
 Just fun and interesting blog posts delivered straight to your inbox.

 - While you're travelling, check out these best gay apps to make your life easier

 - Check out our tips and tricks for how gay travellers can stay safe while travelling

 - These are our favourite gay alternatives to AirBnB